 Research suggests that Ultraviolet (UV) rays from the sun can cause skin damage in as little as 15 minutes.

 If the possibility of skin cancer doesn’t scare you, know that sun damage is the leading cause of premature ageing.
-With Australian women ageing 20 years faster than other women around the world, we need to make sure we are protecting our skin from the sun, year round and particularly in summer.
+With Australian and New Zealand women ageing 20 years faster than other women around the world, we need to make sure we are protecting our skin from the sun, year round and particularly in summer.
 So what can we do?

 We’ve all heard the terms Slip, Slop, Slap since we were kids.
 While these are key to preventing sun damage to your skin, SunSmart Australia now also recommend two more steps as well.

 1. Wear protective clothing

 While sometimes on the hottest days, the last thing you feel like doing is putting on more clothes, this is also the most important time to do so.
 Invest in some high-quality collared shirts or long skirts and dresses and your skin will thank you for it later!

 2. Apply sunscreen to your face every day in summer

 In summer you need to apply SPF 30+ sunscreen to your face, neck and other exposed areas when heading out.
 Remember to reapply every few hours while you are in the sun.

 The best hats are broad brimmed, and cover your face, neck and décolletage.